IKomarovLeonid/OOAP/README.md

 12.12.2020: Done

 Difference between realization and correct answer: no difference.
 I produce correct split of classic dequeue method: dequeue item and get head item becomes separated operations

+# Task six: deque model 12.12.2020

+Also need to review abstractions in same way as list and linkedList